As one of the largest employers in the nation, the Australian Public Service (APS) seeks to reflect the diversity of the community it serves.

 The APS Gender Equality Strategy requires every government agency to set targets for gender equality in leadership positions and boost gender equality in each workplace.
 Agency heads are accountable for meeting these gender equality targets on the way to achieving the overarching goal of 50-50 gender balance.

-In the words of Senator the Hon Michaelia Cash, the Minister for Women and the Minister Assisting the Prime Minister for the Public Service:
+In the words of then Minister for Women and the Minister Assisting the Prime Minister for the Public Service:

 “Improving gender equality and diversity ensures workplaces have greater depth of experience and perspective.
 To support Australia’s G20 commitment to boost women’s workforce participation and reduce the gender participation gap by 25 per cent by 2025, it is essential the APS shines a light on gender equality and leads the way to drive real and lasting change.”